spncrhrstn/spencerharston.com/src/about.md

  * GitHub: [sphars](https://github.com/sphars)

 ## About this Website
-The source code to generate this website is licensed under the [MIT license]({{ metadata.repo }}/blob/main/LICENSE).
+The source code of this website is licensed under the [MIT license]({{ metadata.repo }}/blob/main/LICENSE).
 The content of this site is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 More info about the creation of this site on the [Colophon](/colophon) page.